 What if, in the not-too-distant future, we could take it for granted that every city had a public market strategy to support their ecosystem of market managers, vendors, food producers, and myriad other partners?

 Cities like London, and like Barcelona where Project for Public Spaces held its 9th International Public Markets Conference in 2015, give us a glimpse of this future.
-As exemplary “Market Cities,” they model four key principles that enable their market systems to develop and prosper:
+As exemplary “Market Cities,” they model seven key principles that enable their market systems to develop and prosper:

 But what this year’s conference also illuminated is that there is no one-size-fits-all for creating a great Market City.
 In London itself, wholesale markets play a pivotal strategic role as the hubs where many of the street market vendors source their product.
 In Barcelona, the city has set up a quasi-public corporation to manage and upgrade the city’s 43 public markets.
 In Hong Kong, The Link, the largest real estate investment trust in Asia, has renovated over half of the 60 markets it inherited when it took over management of shopping centers once owned by the Hong Kong Housing Authority.
 In Toronto, Market Cities is a grassroots effort, with a coalition of markets, particularly farmers markets, working together to advocate for broader policy change.